pulseenergy/chef-style-guide/README.md

 - Include a `CHANGELOG.md`.
 Focus on clear documentation of breaking changes.
 Be terse with everything else.
 Any changes that are not backward-compatible should bump the major version and warrant an entry in the CHANGELOG so that people know how to become compatible with the latest version.

+- Include a `README.md`.
+Use only markdown, never HTML.
+Supermarket will not render HTML in your README and it ends up looking terrible.

-- If you have two cookbooks with many dependencies that need to obtain a shared attribute, consider moving that attribute into a new lightweight cookbook.
+- If you have two cookbooks with many dependencies that need to obtain a shared attribute, consider moving that attribute into a new lightweight cookbook or a role if it will be consistent across environments.
 This helps to avoid gigantic dependency chains that Berkshelf will struggle to resolve.
+Do not put it into an environment file if you expect it to be the same in all environments.

 ## Providers

+- If you include a provider in your cookbook, the cookbook name should not include hyphens.
+The name of a provider includes the cookbook name, but provider names never use hyphens, only underscores.
+So if your cookbook is named with a hyphen, it will make it harder to search for uses of the provider in your code.

 - Always `use_inline_resources` at the start of your provider.
 This is a kind of "strict mode".
 This is expected to become the default behaviour in Chef 13.